 TunnelBear offers fewer protocol options than ExpressVPN, but covers OpenVPN, which is the best.
 It also matches ExpressVPN’s encryption with AES 256-bit.
 We weren’t able to find any DNS or IP address leaks in TunnelBear’s connection, either.

 Both providers accept bitcoin and have similar no-logging policies.
 They also have what we consider the gold standard for protocol and encryption, which is the pairing of OpenVPN with AES 256-bit.

 Though both VPNs have no-logging policies and respect their users’ privacy, TunnelBear collects more operational information than ExpressVPN, so we’re giving the final point to ExpressVPN.

 TunnelBear fought well in this matchup and several points were hard to decide.
 At the end of the day, though, ExpressVPN was able to hold a solid lead thanks to its fast performance, many features and user-friendly client.

 Though TunnelBear was able to take the point for pricing, the final score comes in at four points for ExpressVPN and only the one for TunnelBear.

 If you have experience with ExpressVPN or TunnelBear, we’d love to hear your take on things in the comments below.
+Check out our ExpressVPN vs CyberGhost and ExpressVPN vs PIA comparisons, too.
 We hope you enjoyed this piece, and as always, thanks for reading.